helderjnpinto/helderjnpinto/README.md

 ### Hi there 👋
 And welcome on my Github Profile.

-I'm a Maker of electronics hobbiest and enthusiast, software engineer and other awesome 🚀 things!
+I'm a Maker of electronics hobbiest and enthusiast, software engineer and other awesome ㊙️ things 🚀 !

 Other git accounts:
 - Gitlab: https://gitlab.com/hjnp